aaronhunter1088/CarBeeper/README.md

 # CarBeeper
 This quick guide will inform you how the car beeper works.
-There are five buttons on the top.
+There are six buttons on the top.
 Below is a text area which displays the results of the button clicks.
 There is one button below the mentioned textarea, a clear button.
 The Car Beeper starts by displaying the default states of the car's properties.